Menu Hamburger Logo Menu close Logo

 Precautions & Protections Against Pine Processionary Caterpillars

-When walking in parks and gardens within towns and cities it is most likely that the council will take action to eliminate the caterpillars, although you can never assume that this is the case.
-In Barcelona the council undertakes measures to control processionary Caterpillars in city parks and gardens.
+When walking in parks and gardens within towns and cities, it is likely that the council will take action to eliminate the caterpillars — although you should never assume this is the case.
+In Barcelona, the council undertakes measures to control processionary caterpillars in city parks and gardens.

-1. Spring: Plastic collars around pine tree trunks prevent the caterpillar from descending from the tree to forage and mature into a moth.
-The plastic can be filled with water to drown caterpillars.
+1. Spring: Plastic collars around pine tree trunks prevent the caterpillars from descending to the ground to forage or pupate.
+These collars can be filled with water to drown the caterpillars.

-2. Spring and Summer: Sprays and gels applied directly to the procession caterpillars on the ground that kill them.
+2. Spring and Summer: Sprays and gels applied directly to processionary caterpillars on the ground to kill them.

-4. Summer: Dig around below trees to find and destroy the larvae wearing disposable or washable protective clothes and goggles.
+4. Summer: Digging around the base of pine trees to locate and destroy larvae, using disposable or washable protective clothing and goggles.

-The only way you can safely protect your dog from pine processionary caterpillars is to avoid taking it to pine forests with nests from the end of December until summer which in many parts if Spain is impossible.
+The only reliable way to protect your dog from pine processionary caterpillars is to avoid pine forests with nests from late December until summer — which, in many parts of Spain, is extremely difficult.

 Actions Upon Processionary Caterpillars Contact

-Action to take when a human comes into contact with processionary caterpillars:
+Action to take when a human comes into contact with processionary catapillars:

-If your child gets in touch with the pine processionary caterpillar, make sure you go to a doctor straight away.
-If the child has touched his or her mouth with an infected hand or put a caterpillar in the mouth, make sure you call the emergency number (122) directly so you can talk to a professional.
+If a child touches a pine processionary caterpillar, go to a doctor straight away.
+If the child has touched their mouth with an affected hand or put a caterpillar in their mouth, call the emergency number (112) immediately so a professional can guide you while help arrives.

 Emergencies for Your Pet

-Search engine: Veterinario de emergencia en Barcelona para tratamiento de Oruga Procesionaria de Pino
+Search engine term: Veterinario de emergencia en Barcelona para tratamiento de Oruga Procesionaria de Pino

 Elimination From Home or Business

-If you find a Processionary catapillar nest on your property you should not attempt to remove it yourself but contact a professional elimination company.
+If you find a Processionary catapillar nest on your property, you should not attempt to remove it yourself.
+Contact a professional elimination company to ensure safe removal and prevent exposure to toxic hairs.

-Thanks for reading about Pine Processionary Caterpillar - A Dog's Cautionary Tail
+Thanks for reading about A Dog’s Cautionary Tail: Pine Processionary Caterpillars